CodingZeal/nextjs-example-confirm-server-action/post.md

 We need a `Modal` component that can be opened and closed and we need to pass the entire form to the modal as a child.
 This allows us to open the modal from the parent component and display the confirmation dialog to the user, once they confirm the action we can submit the form.

-You can reference the sample application for the `Modal` implementation, it exports both the component and a use hook `useModal` which exposes the the `isOpen` state and `open` and `close` functions.
+You can reference the sample application for the `Modal` implementation, it exports both the component and a use hook `useModal` which exposes the `isOpen` state along with the `open` and `close` functions.
 Here is the parent component:

 ```tsx
 "use client";